 First, beyond the virtual Bhakti satsang, what makes their sessions so beautiful is the simple lessons they teach.
 Yes, they share their knowledge of Sanskrit and mantras.
-But, they connect to every day living — and challenges.
-Especially those people face in this phase of quarantines and six-foot distancing.
+But, they connect to everyday living — and challenges.
+Perfect in light of quarantines and six-foot distancing.

 Additionally, Bhakti House Band is offering more intimate online classes and workshops Thursday evenings.
-Via Zoom, it enables them to delve deeper in discussions about the ancient learnings and modern day applications.
+Via Zoom, it enables them to delve deeper into discussions about ancient learnings and modern-day applications.

 I first met Randall and Kristin about six years when they led 108 rounds of the Gayatri mantra in Houston.
 Now, they’re leading 108 rounds during their Saturday FaceTime Live satsang.